pulzeai/.github/profile/README.md

 ## Community and Support

 We also invite you to join our Slack community for real-time support and interaction with other users.
-You can request an invitation [here](https://join.slack.com/t/pulzeaicommunity/shared_invite/zt-24pma9yfq-XunNWUWEvoKVrm4r9YJheA).
+Join [here](https://join.slack.com/t/pulzeaicommunity/shared_invite/zt-24pma9yfq-XunNWUWEvoKVrm4r9YJheA).

 ## Contact
-If you have any questions or concerns, please don't hesitate to reach out to us.
+If you have any questions or concerns, please don't hesitate to reach out to us via

 Email:
 support@pulze.ai